-Prepare bundles of aravos bound together with rings fashioned from strips of a lulav branch (some are careful to use a lulav that was never shaken for the mitzvah for this purpose), for each member of your family-men, women, and children.
+Prepare bundles of aravos bound together with rings fashioned from strips of a lulav branch, for each member of your family-men, women, and children.
 Technically, you may even use a single willow branch with just a single leaf left on it.
 However, unless you truly have no other choice, this is considered disgraceful.
 To the contrary, it is customary to seek beautiful willow branches rich with fresh leaves for the sake of glorifying the mitzvah (in keeping with the principle of zeh Keili v'anveihu, "This is my G-d and I will glorify Him").